 Seven clauses of the United States Constitution touch on monetary questions.
-Together, they form a system of rules that strongly protects economic prosperity and political liberty—when we follow it.
+Together, they form a system of rules that strongly protects economic prosperity and political liberty.

 Four of the seven clauses include the word “money,” three include the word “coin,” and two include the word “dollars.”